- Alcohol and COVID19

 - Alcohol and pregnancy

 Find an alcohol service

 Use our search facility to find an alcohol service near you.Find out more

 Older people tend to drink less alcohol than younger people, but a significant minority are drinking in a way that is harmful to their health.

-Around a third of men and 15% of women in Scotland aged over 65 drink more than the low risk guidelines of 14 units of alcohol per week.
+Around 1 in 3 men and nearly 1 in 6 women in Scotland aged over 65 drink more than the low risk guidelines of 14 units of alcohol per week.

 Older people need to be particularly careful with alcohol because we become more sensitive to alcohol's effects as we age.

 - Alcohol can interfere with medication.
 GPs and pharmacists can advise whether it is safe to drink alcohol when taking medication.